 5. Where and when are classes offered?

-Courses are held either at New York University's Washington Square Campus or in the private offices of our faculty.
+Courses are held either at New York University's Washington Square Campus or in the private offices of our faculty in Manhattan.
 Courses are scheduled at a variety of times throughout the week, offering candidates the opportunity to select courses that fit into their personal and professional schedules.

 6. How do I choose analysts?
 If I'm already in analysis, do I have to start over with a new one?